Anusha-janardhan/rg-doc/source/Features.rst

 All Products Tab
 -----------------

-1. Principal Investigators will now see all the products launched by all the project team members in the All Products tab.
+1. Admin will now see all the products launched by all the project team members in the All Products tab.
 They will also be able to perform Stop and Terminate actions on the products using the 3-dotted icon which is available at the right side of the table.

 .. image:: images/Principal_Project_AllProducts.png